tripleo1/awesome/README.md

 - [D-os/dos](https://github.com/D-os/dos) - D/os source code super-repo
 - [MazinCE/RISC-V-Computer-2.0](https://github.com/MazinCE/RISC-V-Computer-2.0) - An educational RISC-V based computer build with Logisim
 - [Old-Man-Programmer/tree](https://github.com/Old-Man-Programmer/tree) - Tree for Unix/LInux
+- [Spirit-of-Oberon/Juice](https://github.com/Spirit-of-Oberon/Juice) - Juice is a technology for distributing executable content across the World Wide Web
 - [a0rtega/pafish](https://github.com/a0rtega/pafish) - Pafish is a testing tool that uses different techniques to detect virtual machines and malware analysis environments in the same way that malware families do
 - [aheck/clib](https://github.com/aheck/clib) - Header-only library for C99 that implements the most important classes from GLib: GArray, GHashTable, GList and GString.
 - [civboot/fngi](https://github.com/civboot/fngi) - a readable language that grows from the silicon